NERSC/sc22-dl-tutorial/README.md

 and zoomed in:
 ![NSYS Native Data Zoomed](tutorial_images/nsys_nativedata_16workers_zoomed.png)

-With 16 data workers, the large gaps between steps are mostly alleviated, improving the throughput.
+With 16 data workers, the large gaps between steps somewhat alleviated, improving the throughput.
+However, from the zoomed out view, we still see large gaps between groups of 16 iterations.
 Looking at the zoomed in profile, we still see that the H2D copy in of the input data takes some time and could be improved.
 One option here is to implement a prefetching mechanism in PyTorch directly using CUDA streams to concurrently load and copy in the next batch of input during the current batch, however this is left as an exercise outside of this tutorial.
 A good example of this can be found in [here](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Classification/ConvNets/image_classification/dataloaders.py#L347).